bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 <figure>
     <a href="/images/bot_guide/image1.png"><img src="/images/bot_guide/image1.png"></a>
-    	<figcaption>Example of a bot, reacting to a custom command.</figcaption>
+    	<figcaption>Example of a built-in command to create a custom command.</figcaption>
 </figure>

 ## 2. When and why should I get a bot?